Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_schemachange_azure_devops/devops_dcm_schemachange_azure_devops.md

 - We’re using the default Microsoft-hosted Linux agent pool to execute the pipeline.
 - The “env” section of the Bash task allows us to set environment variables which will be available to the Bash script.
 In particular, this allows us to securely pass secret values (like the Snowflake password) to applications/scripts running in the pipeline like schemachange.

+Negative
-Note: Under Pipelines in the left navigation bar you will see both “Pipelines” and “Releases”.
+: **Note** - Under Pipelines in the left navigation bar you will see both “Pipelines” and “Releases”.
 In earlier versions of the service build and release pipelines were separate and were created graphically using a UI.
 While these [classic release pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) can still be used, Azure DevOps is moving to a single pipeline definition using YAML.

 <!-- ------------------------ -->
 ## Create Your Second Database Migration